Successful Job Interview in English

 3. Gain confidence with Moments of Excellence

-You are being hired mainly for your professional skills – not just your level of English.
-Stay relaxed if your mind does goes blank and, when you are out of your comfort zone, seize the good feelings from a previous successful interview to give you confidence – you may then remember what you wanted to say.
-And lastly, listen actively to stay focused on the interviewer and understand what is being asked.
-Smile, look them in the eye and ask clarifying questions or rephrase them to ensure understanding:
+You are being hired mainly for your professional skills, not just your level of English.
+Therefore, confidence management becomes a leadership skill.
+Stay relaxed if your mind does goes blank and.
+In such moments when you are out of your comfort zone, seize the good feelings from a previous successful interview to give you confidence.
+And you may then remember what you wanted to say.
+Moreover, active listening helps you to stay focused on the interviewer and understand what is being asked.
+Smile, look them in the eye and ask clarifying questions or rephrase them to ensure understanding if necessary, for example: “So what you’re saying/asking is … / If I understand you correctly … Just to make sure I understand, you would like to know …” You would like to know how I…

 4. Dos and don’ts